exercism/docs/building/configlet/lint.md

 - The `"[].description"` value must be a non-empty, non-blank string
 - The `"[].icon_url"` property is optional
 - The `"[].icon_url"` value must be an URL

+### Rule: concept/&lt;slug&gt;/.meta/config.json is valid

+- The file must be valid JSON
+- The JSON root must be an object
+- The `"blurb"` key is required
+- The `"blurb"` value must be a non-empty, non-blank string with length <= 350
+- The `"authors"` key is required
+- The `"authors"` value must be an array
+- The `"authors"` values must be non-empty, non-blank strings
+- The `"authors"` values must not have duplicates
+- The `"authors"` values are treated case-insensitively
+- The `"contributors"` key is optional
+- The `"contributors"` value must be an array
+- The `"contributors"` values must be non-empty, non-blank strings
+- The `"contributors"` values must not have duplicates
+- The `"contributors"` values are treated case-insensitively
+- Users can only be listed in either the `"authors"` or `"contributors"` array (no overlap)